watir/watirbook/installation/windows-xp.md

 *watir-webdriver gem drives Chrome 10 on Windows XP on Windows XP*

+If you do not have Opera installed, you can get it at [opera.com](http://www.opera.com/).

 ### Internet Explorer with watir gem

 Let's install Watir, finally.
 It is also done from the command line, the command is `gem install watir`.
 I prefer to add `--no-ri --no-rdoc` options, because I do not use either ri (Ruby Index) or RDoc (Ruby Documentation), and it cuts installation time to one third.
 So, if you want ri or Rdoc, use `gem install watir`, else use `gem install watir --no-ri --no-rdoc`.